Symptom checker

 Longer nights, 2 naps, waking remains common

-- Separation anxiety peaks around 8–9 months and often disrupts previously improving sleep
+- Separation anxiety peaks around 8–9 months and often disrupts sleep

 Behavioural sleep interventions have been studied in multiple randomised controlled trials.
-Consistent findings: when applied from 6 months, both graduated extinction (controlled crying with increasing intervals) and gentler approaches (bedtime fading, parental presence methods) improve infant sleep and reduce parental stress without detectable harm to attachment or emotional development at 12-month follow-up.
+Consistent findings: when applied from 6 months, both graduated extinction and gentler approaches improve infant sleep without detectable harm to attachment at 12-month follow-up.

-- Under 6 months: the evidence base for sleep training is very limited and neurological development at this age does not support it.
+- Under 6 months: evidence base is very limited.
 Responsive settling remains the recommended approach

 - From 6 months: multiple approaches have evidence support.
-None is obligatory — responsive settling and night feeding beyond 6 months are also normal and evidence-consistent choices
+None is obligatory — responsive settling and night feeding are also normal, evidence-consistent choices

 Weight & growth

-Weight loss in the first days reflects normal fluid shifts as the newborn adapts to life outside the womb.
-Breastfed babies typically lose 6–8% of birth weight by days 2–4, with the nadir around day 3.
+Weight loss in the first days reflects normal fluid shifts.
+Breastfed babies typically lose 6–8% by days 2–4.
 Formula-fed babies lose slightly less (~5%).

-- Recovery: most infants regain birth weight by 10–14 days; breastfed infants occasionally take up to 3 weeks.
+- Recovery: most infants regain birth weight by 10–14 days; breastfed infants occasionally to 3 weeks.
 Failure to regain by 3 weeks warrants review

-- Caesarean-born babies may lose slightly more weight — maternal IV fluids during labour can inflate birth weight
+- Caesarean-born babies may lose slightly more — maternal IV fluids can inflate birth weight

 Expected weight gain once feeding is established: